clee24/Ahoj/README.md

   - Delete button for each phrase
 - Clear text button for easy input management
 - iMessage integration for sharing text
-- Language selection support (coming soon)
+- Language selection support (🔧 in progress)

 ## Planned Features

-### Voice Personalization
+### Voice Personalization (🔧 in progress)
 - Custom voice recording feature to allow users to use their own voice
-  - Initial implementation will focus on creating a personalized voice model for a specific user
+  - Initial implementation will focus on creating a personalized voice model of myself for my brother to use
   - Future expansion to allow any user to record and use their own voice
   - This will enable more personal and meaningful communication, especially valuable for users who want to maintain their identity through their voice